flume-cloud-services/database/README.md

         - Internal Server Error Status
 ```

-### How to query

-`$` will return the specified database and its content

-`$.table` will return the specified table and its content

-You can now query the table as you want !
+### Example of Query

+Query : `table.0.key`

+Give the specified key into the specified table at the index '0'

+### Example of Insert

+Query : `table.0.key`
+Content : `Key Content`

+Set the specified content into the specified key into the specified table at the index '0'